-The literature on the isoperimetric problem in Riemannian signature is highly extensive (see, for instance, [48, 50]).
+The literature on the isoperimetric problem in Riemannian signature is highly extensive (see, for instance, [55, 56]).
 Even in Euclidean spaces, the complete solution is relatively recent and required several significant breakthroughs.
-In the broader context of sets with finite perimeter, a complete proof was established by De Giorgi [19] (refer to [20] for the English translation), following a long series of noteworthy intermediate results.
-It is worth mentioning Steiner [53], who introduced a now-classical symmetrization technique that now bears his name, with this objective in mind.
+In the broader context of sets with finite perimeter, a complete proof was established by De Giorgi [25] (refer to [26] for the English translation), following a long series of noteworthy intermediate results.
+It is worth mentioning Steiner [60], who introduced a now-classical symmetrization technique that now bears his name, with this objective in mind.
+Quantitative versions of the Euclidean isoperimetric inequality have been established by Fusco-Maggi-Pratelli [33], Figalli-Maggi-Pratelli [30], Cicalese-Leonardi [24].

-In the framework of Riemannian manifolds with Ricci curvature bounded below, an isoperimetric inequality in the form (1.1) (with the function $I{(M,g)}(\cdot)$ here depending only on the dimension and on the Ricci lower bound) was proved by Gromov [29] in case of positive Ricci lower bound, following a previous work by Lévy [39].
-After several contributions, the case of bounded diameter and a general Ricci lower bound was established in the sharp form by E. Milman [44] to which we refer for a complete account on the bibliography.
+In the framework of Riemannian manifolds with Ricci curvature bounded below, an isoperimetric inequality in the form (1.1) (with the function $I{(M,q)}(\cdot)$ here depending only on the dimension and on the Ricci lower bound) was proved by Gromov [36] in case of positive Ricci lower bound, following a previous work by Lévy [45].
+After several contributions, the case of bounded diameter and a general Ricci lower bound was established in a sharp form by E. Milman [50] to which we refer for a complete account on the bibliography.
+The Lévy-Gromov-Milman isoperimetric inequality was extended to non-smooth metric measure spaces, together with an analysis of the rigidity and stability questions, by the authors [18]; a quantitative version was obtained by the authors with Maggi [15].
+Moreover, in the unbounded case of complete Riemannian manifolds with non-negative Ricci curvature and positive asymptotic volume ratio, a sharp isoperimetric inequality was proved by Agostiniani-Fogagnolo-Mazzieri [2] in dimension three and by Brendle [13] in any dimension.
+Their isoperimetric inequality was extended to non-smooth metric measure spaces by Balogh-Kristály [8]; the analysis of the equality case with the associated rigidity was performed by Antonelli-Pasqualetto-Pozzetta-Semola [4] and Manini with the first named author [16].